pewresearch/prc-block-library/blocks/form-captcha/README.md

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Display a captcha form element
+Display a captcha form element, conditionally.

 ## Description

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+This captcha is powered by Cloudflare's Turnstile.
+It is a simple captcha that can be used to protect block applications from bots and spam.
+It is conditionally displayed when it's parent and target namespace have a context.captchaHidden value of false, by default most applications will have this set to true.

+Upon successful completion of the captcha, the challenge token will be returned back to the targetnamespace at `context.captchaToken` which you should further validate in your rest request.
+See `\PRC\Platform\Mailchimp->verify_captcha()` for an example of how to validate the captcha token.

 ## Instructions

-This section describes how to use the block.
+Drop block in block application, set the targetnamespace attribute in the PRC Interactiity API panel.
+This will be the namespace of the parent block that will control the captcha visibility.
+It is incumbent upon the parent block to handle toggling the block on|off and further validation of the returned challenge token.

 ## Frequently Asked Questions